 Speakers: Francis Percival, Moderator Alexandra Cherniavsky, Ganna Federova, Andrew McNamara MS, Keith Goldston MS, Terry Kandylis

 A survey of the form and content of wine lists through time with a view to the future fo the wine list.

 The Past, Present, and Future of Wine Education and Certification

-Speakers: Devon Broglie MS, Ian Harris DipWSET, Geoff Kruth MS and Peter Marks MW
+Speakers: Devon Broglie MS, Ian Harris DipWSET, Geoff Kruth MS, Peter Marks MW and Drew Hendricks MS

 As WSET turns 50, leaders of the main certification and education organizations discuss the common history of the organizations, the history of wine education and certification, what the roles are today, and where education and cerification are headed.

 Four decades of Terlan Pinot Bianco will be offered as Klaus Gasser illustrates what made this an iconic wine.

 Speakers: Jay James MS, Fred Dame MS, Guy Stout MS, Andrew McNamara MS, and Emily Wines MS

 Some aged wines from the SOMMFoundation cellar and a rock star panel to illuminate them.
 'Nough said.

 Benoit Marsan offers insight into the effects of aging on the structual components of wine.
 This is a technical seminar but taught so that anyone can gain better understanding of wine aging.